 Now, I don’t like Azula’s treachery here.
-Just because a bad guy is a bad guy doesn’t mean that they don’t have standards.
+Just because a bad guy is a bad guy doesn’t mean that they don’t have standards or honor of a kind.
 But then again, this sort of thing does smack of Azula.
 If it was anything but an Agni Kai, I’d think it was awesome.
 But what she did here was totally dishonorable, and that rubs me wrong.
 It’s not Azula that rubs me wrong, but the writers, who made her do it.
 What I dislike even more than the fact that she cheated like that is the fact that she was so desperate that she had to.
 I mean, her best way of winning was to hit Zuko with lightning, and in order to that she either needed to get him on the move, or to take him by surprise while he was distracted with something else.
 I’m sure she could have managed that.

 Don’t forget: in The Chase, Azula was facing off against Katara, Sokka, Toph, Aang, Zuko and Iroh, and she managed to shoot Iroh with lightning.
 Not only does he know how to redirect lightning, but he was looking right at her as she did it.
 And she still managed it.

 I comfort myself a little bit by reminding myself that while Azula took advantage of Zuko’s niceness and the fact that he acquiesced to an Agni Kai even though he could have had Katara’s help from the start, he took advantage of the fact that Azula was off her game.